 Glasgow: A limited LEZ is already in place, with one in five of the buses using the city centre subject to European emissions standards.
 An extension to subject all vehicles entering Glasgow’s LEZ to the rules is to be introduced by December 2022.

-Birmingham: As Britain’s second most populous city, Birmingham has been earmarked for a CAZ from July 2020 in response to huge commuter numbers entering the city each day.
+Birmingham: As Britain’s second most populous city, Birmingham launched its CAZ in June 2021 in response to huge commuter numbers entering the city each day.
 The following standards must be met for vehicles passing through:

 There will be an £8 charge for private cars and taxis, and a £50 levy for buses, coaches and HGVs that are not up to recognised emissions standards.

-Edinburgh: LEZ plans for Scotland’s capital are at the consultation stage as of January 2020.
+Edinburgh: LEZ plans for Scotland’s capital were still at the consultation stage as of October 2021.
 With the local authority concerned that 80% of the city’s air pollution is caused by nitrogen oxides (NOx), options for clean air zones have been put to the public, including for a city centre zone or a city-wide zone stretching further out to Edinburgh’s suburbs.

-Aberdeen: Plans are in place to introduce an LEZ in late 2020, with cars travelling through the Granite City set to be subject to charges for not meeting Euro 6 diesel or Euro 4 petrol requirements.
+Aberdeen: Plans are in place to introduce a LEZ in 2022, with cars travelling through the Granite City set to be subject to charges for not meeting Euro 6 diesel or Euro 4 petrol requirements.

-Manchester: With a metropolitan area of more than two million people to consider, the Greater Manchester Clean Air Plan seeks to introduce two-pronged reforms, the first wave beginning in 2021, with its proposed Clean Air Zone, where any charges would occur, not including cars (other than private hire taxis), mopeds or motorbikes.
+Manchester: With a metropolitan area of more than two million people to consider, the Greater Manchester Clean Air Plan seeks to introduce two-pronged reforms, the first wave began this year, with its proposed Clean Air Zone, where any charges would occur, not including cars (other than private hire taxis), mopeds or motorbikes.

 Amongst those categories to be charged a daily rate of £100 for urban driving are HGVs with an engine classification poorer than Euro 6, and there’ll be a £7.50 charge for vans and minibuses from 2023.

-Sheffield: The local authority wants to introduce a CAZ in early 2021 with a proposed £10-per-day charge within the Steel City’s inner ring-road and centre, covering taxis, vans and LGVs who don’t comply with Euro 4 petrol standards, and £50 per day for coaches, buses and HGVs that don’t meet diesel Euro 6 standards.
+Sheffield: The local authority wanted to introduce a CAZ in early 2021 with a proposed £10-per-day charge within the Steel City’s inner ring-road and centre, covering taxis, vans and LGVs who don’t comply with Euro 4 petrol standards, and £50 per day for coaches, buses and HGVs that don’t meet diesel Euro 6 standards.
+However, due to Covid-19 these plans have been delayed.

 For a comprehensive list of inner-city zones across the UK and Europe, the EU’s Urban Access Regulations section has an interactive map where you can check dozens of European cities’ lower-emission requirements.